BLACK-ICEMAN/assignment_1_Cyusa_Bruno-29844/README.md

 ## How to run

 1. Run '01_tables.sql' : To create the four tables (customers, products, orders, order_items).
-2. Run '02_data.sql' : To insert sample data (6 customers, 8 products, 15 orders, 30 order_items)
+2. Run '02_data.sql' : To insert sample data (6 customers, 8 products, 15 orders, 30 order_items).
 3. Run '03_queries.sql' : To run 8 required queries in order.
 Each query is commented with the question it answers.

 All scripts are plain Oracle SQL, so they can be run in both SQL*PLUS and SQL Developer.